BFF Community Advisors make a Difference!

 Do I have to be a salesperson or have sales skills to be successful as a CA?

 Absolutely NOT!
 Many of our CA’s have had no formal sales training at all!
 The best CA’s are passionate about international relations, working with teens, have good communication skills, and are attentive to details.
 These CA’s are always willing to learn new things, open to learning about different nationalities and cultures, and are able to work with host families, students, and schools in a positive manner.
 We look for these qualities rather than specific educational degrees or backgrounds or specific CA careers.

 Which comes first, the host family or the school acceptance?

 Just like the “Which comes first, the chicken or the egg?” there’s no ONE WAY to get a placement.
 If you find a family that is interested in hosting, please do encourage them to host.
 If their nearby school is not taking students at that time, there are alternatives to this situation and we work hard to make it work or at least put them on the top of the list for the following semester for acceptance.

 I am new to my neighborhood/city/state and I don’t know anyone.
 Will I still be successful as a CA?

 Absolutely!
 Many CA’s find that it’s easier to ask “strangers” to host rather than their own family and friends.
-Many CA’s don’t get many of their personal connections to host at first or sometimes at all but they are extremely successful at recruiting host families.
-This is because there’s hundreds of ways to find host families as stated above.
+Many CA’s don’t get many of their personal connections to host at first or sometimes at all, but they are extremely successful at recruiting host families.
+This is because there are unlimited ways to find host families as stated above.
 Some CA’s are more comfortable talking to people they know or are acquaintances with and some CA’s are more comfortable talking to “strangers” who they are meeting at an event for the first time.

 How am I compensated?